ozizhakGT/our-chat-app/README.md

-# Getting Started with Lusha Gallery
+# Getting Started with Our EasyWay Chat

 ## Setup
 ### `Server`